12-VidE/annotate-audio/README.md

 -   After some seconds, it crashes the Obsidian mobile app
 -   Better cache handling.
 Mainly, understanding when it can be useful to use cached data for performance reasons
 -   (LayoutDefault.vue) The wavegraph is not always loaded reliably.
 Sometimes, the wrong values are cached, requiring a cleaning
--   At first load, the player does not start playing from the start of the chunk but from zero
 -   Remove `editMode` flag as it's redundant
 -   Player is umounted and mounted when a comment is added.
 It would be better to have an update.

 ### Changelog

 -   **1.1.0**
     -   Allow each player to be independent by creating its props in `ParentApp.vue` and passing them as `props`.
 To use targeted Obsidian commands, each player is called by its `id`
     -   feat [#1](https://github.com/12-VidE/annotate-audio/issues/1): Added Obsidian command `Insert comment`
+    -   feat: [#3](https://github.com/12-VidE/annotate-audio/issues/3) Added `autoplay` option
     -   fix: Render `LayoutDefault` even when property `title` is not present
-    -   feat: [#3](https://github.com/12-VidE/annotate-audio/issues/3) Added `autoplay` option

 -   **1.0.0**
     -   Complete redesign, moving from Vue "Options API" to "Composition API".
 This will allow better flexibility in the future
     -   feat: Add ability to reproduce a `chunk` of the total audio